here-xyz-codelabs/here-xyz-codelabs.github.io/tutorial-2-intermediate.md

 ## Reading slices of data
 Duration: 5:00

-The xyz api provides the ability filter a dataset by tag.
+The xyz api provides the ability to filter a dataset by tag.
 To try this out, use the geojson viewing tool and change the data provider url

 from